*Warning: this article contains images that some people may find distressing*

 Do people support whaling?

-Much of the general public opposes whaling.
+Across the world, much of the general public opposes whaling.
 A 2005 survey conducted in southwest Scotland found that 96.4 percent of participants were against the whaling that takes place in Japan and Norway.
 No participants said they strongly support whaling.

 The following year, the WWF conducted a poll in St Lucia, the Solomon Islands, Palau, the Marshall Islands, Tuvalu, Kiribati, Grenada, Antigua and Barbuda, Dominica, and St Kitts and Nevis.
 When asked whether participants believed their country should return to commercial whaling, most said no. Sixty-four percent of the Marshall Islands, as well as the Tuvalu participants, rejected it.
 And 76 percent and 72 percent of Palau and the Solomon Islands participants, respectively, did not believe whaling should take place.

-When Iceland pledged to end its annual whale hunt last year, it began to promote whale watching as an alternative, according to Forbes.
-In 2018, 345,000 people engaged in whale watching in Iceland compared to 72,000 in 2003.
+Whale watching is increasing in popularity.
+In 2018, 345,000 people engaged in whale watching in Iceland, compared to 72,000 in 2003.
 Similarly, in Japan, the number of people whale watching grew from 103,000 to around 234,000 from 2008 to 2016.